Use OCI Ansible Collection with Oracle Linux Automation Manager

 8. Review the entries and click the Save button.

-9. Click Organizations under Access in the navigation menu.
+9. Click Organizations under the Access section in the navigation menu.

 Assigning the Ansible Galaxy credential within the Organization enables the download of the Oracle Linux Infrastructure Ansible Collection from within the git project.